-- 2.6.1 Where a claim falls to be refused, it must be considered for certification under section 94 of the Nationality, Immigration and Asylum Act 2002. - 2.6.2 An application is likely to be certifiable, as sufficiency of protection is available in general, but this may not be the case for everyone.
-Each case must be considered on its facts. - 2.6.3 For further guidance on certification, see the Appeals Instruction on Certification of Protection and Human Rights claims under Section 94 of the Nationality, Immigration and Asylum Act 2002 (clearly unfounded claims).
+- 2.6.1 Where a claim is refused, it must be considered for certification under section 94 of the Nationality, Immigration and Asylum Act 2002 as Albania is listed as a designated state. - 2.6.2 Prior to consideration of certification, a person who has received a positive conclusive grounds decision must be considered in line with the guidance on Discretionary Leave for victims of modern slavery which states that all outstanding asylum decisions should be taken before any consideration is given to whether the victim is eligible for discretionary leave.
+If the claim falls for refusal on asylum grounds but discretionary leave is to be granted as a victim of modern slavery (or any other leave is granted), certification will not be appropriate.
+If no leave is to be granted as a victim of modern slavery, certification can be considered, taking all relevant factors into consideration. - 2.6.3 For further guidance on certification, see the Appeals Instruction on Certification of Protection and Human Rights claims under Section 94 of the Nationality, Immigration and Asylum Act 2002 (clearly unfounded claims).